Horizontal-org/Tella-website/docs/Get Started/ios.md

 * To take photos, record videos, or record audio, you will need to grant permission to access your phone’s camera and microphone.
-* To use Nearby Sharing you'll need to grant access detect devices on your Wi-Fi network.
+* To use Nearby Sharing you'll need to grant access to detect devices on your Wi-Fi network.

 <div className="gifs">